kubernetes/autoscaler/vertical-pod-autoscaler/docs/features.md

       memory: 50Mi
 ```

-When the Pod is killed/evicted, the admission-controller recreates it to obey the constraints set in the LimitRange object, using the following container-level resource sections:
+The admission-controller creates the Pod to comply with the constraints set in the LimitRange object, using the following container-level resource sections:

 ```yaml
 containers: